Weston On The Green

 The shallow slope of the roof of the church behind the surrounding coping gave trouble again at the end of 20th century requiring a major fund-raising exercise.

 A School existed in Weston in 1808 for around 20 pupils, paid for by the parents.
-The 1855 the school was recorded as being the building at the end of North Lane where it remained until modern times.
+The 1855 the school was recorded as being held in the thatched building at the end of North Lane where it remained until its closure in 1984.
+It is now a private residence.

 The school was given the benefit of mains drains with the first official flush in 1967!